 - Types of crimes include such things as killing a person or stealing someone's property. - A criminal is usually captured and kept in some form of captivity such as a prison. - In Bible times, some criminals became fugitives, wandering from place to place to escape people who wanted to harm them out of revenge for their crime.

-(See also: fugitive, thief, thieves, robber)
+(See also: thief)